insin/newforms/docs/widgets.rst

    .. js:attribute:: Widget#isHidden

       Determines whether this corresponds to an ``<input type="hidden">``.

+      :type: Boolean

    .. js:attribute:: Widget#needsMultipartForm

       Determines whether this widget needs a multipart-encoded form.

+      :type: Boolean

    .. js:attribute:: Widget#isRequired

       Determines whether this widget is for a required field.

+      :type: Boolean

    **Prototype Functions**

    .. js:function:: Widget#subWidgets(name, value[, kwargs])

       Yields all "subwidgets" of this widget.
+Used by:

+      * :js:class:`RadioSelect` to allow access to individual radio inputs.
-Used only by RadioSelect to allow access to individual ``<input type="radio">`` buttons.
+      * :js:class:`CheckboxSelectMultiple` to allow access to individual checkbox inputs.

       Arguments are the same as for :js:func:`Widget#render`.

    .. js:function:: Widget#render(name, value[, kwargs])

-      Returns this Widget rendered as HTML.
+      Returns a rendered representation of this Widget as a ``React.DOM`` component.

-      The default implementation throws an Error -- subclasses must provide an implementation.
+      The default implementation throws an ``Error`` -- subclasses must provide an implementation.

       The ``value`` given is not guaranteed to be valid input, so subclass implementations should program defensively.